eltobito/devart-template/project_posts/2014-03-26-Some-drafts.md

-Here some image I produce with the data I use to create the artwork.
-A god portion of my creative process I'm fixed now of the data I will use and fron wich country
+I'm fixed now of the data I will use and from wich country

 The countries will be Canada, US and UK.